Tom's Planner

 Tom's Planner is a web-based tool and application service provider for project planning, management and collaboration.

 History

-Tom's Planner is based on Curacao.
+Tom's Planner is based on Curaçao.
 In November 2009, it announced its public beta launch on TechCrunch and moved out of beta in August 2010.
+In 2013 Tom's Planner acquired its competitor Gantto.

 Software

 Tom's Planner is project management software that enables the creation of project schedules (Gantt charts) using a visual perspective.
 Tom's Planner uses the Freemium Business Model.
 Users can register for a free account or choose a paid version.

 Tom's Planner is available in five languages and is used by thousands of users on a daily basis in more than 100 countries worldwide.
 Customers range from fortune 500 companies to small mom-and-pop shops.

 Reviews

 Tom's Planner has been reviewed by PC World, TechCrunch, Lifehacker, and several other periodicals.